Skip to content

 How long is the typical wait for paediatric occupational therapy in Victoria?

 Wait times for paediatric OT in Victoria vary depending on whether you're accessing services through the public system, private practitioners, or NDIS.
-Public services may have longer waiting lists, sometimes several months.
+Public services may have longer waits, sometimes several months.
 Private practitioners often have shorter wait times.
-If your child needs assessment or diagnosis to access services, speak with your GP first, as referral pathways can affect timing.
-Contact local services directly for current wait time information.
+It's worth contacting several providers in Deer Park to understand current availability.
+If your child has an NDIS plan, you can choose from registered providers, which may offer more flexibility in scheduling.

 What does a first occupational therapy appointment involve for my child?